Floessie/frt/README.md

 * `post()`: Wake task via *direct to task notification*.
 * `preparePostFromInterrupt()`: When posting from an interrupt, this function must be called when entering the ISR.
 * `postFromInterrupt()`: Like `post()` but from inside an ISR.
-* `finalizePostFromInterrupt()`: This function must be called last in the ISR whether you called `postFromInterrupt()` or not.
+* `finalizePostFromInterrupt()`: This function must be called last in the ISR where you have a `postFromInterrupt()`.
+  - It doesn't matter if `postFromInterrupt()` was really called during the ISR.
+This is remembered internally and handled automatically.

 ### Mutex

 Mutexes protect code sections from being accessed concurrently by multiple tasks.
 One task *locks* the mutex, so that another task has to wait on the mutex for the first task to *unlock* it.
-That's not busy waiting: The scheduler kicks in and resumes another task, most probably the one who is locking the mutex, because FreeRTOS supports [priority inheritance](https://www.freertos.org/Real-time-embedded-RTOS-mutexes.html).
-When the first task unlocks the mutex, other tasks waiting on it can proceed.
+That's not busy waiting in a loop like `delay()` does: The scheduler kicks in and resumes another task, most probably the one who is locking the mutex, because FreeRTOS supports [priority inheritance](https://www.freertos.org/Real-time-embedded-RTOS-mutexes.html).
+When the first task unlocks the mutex, one of the other tasks waiting on it can proceed.

-Normally you would protect variable accesses and keep the locked times short.
+Normally you would only protect variable accesses and keep the locked times short.
 But they can as well be used to guard an action that should not be interrupted or a resource that has to finish something before something new is started.
 Keep an eye on the locking sequence when multiple mutexes are involved: It's easy to shoot oneself in the foot and provoke a [deadlock](https://en.wikipedia.org/wiki/Deadlock).
 To avoid that either go for broader locking with fewer mutexes, or avoid nested locking by restructuring the code.

 Mutexes in FreeRTOS can't be used from ISRs.
+See `frt::Task::beginCriticalSection()` for that.

 A `frt::Mutex` has a dead simple interface:
 * `lock()`: Locks the mutex.